awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/test-drive-firehose.md

 # Testing Your Delivery Stream Using Sample Data<a name="test-drive-firehose"></a>

 You can use the AWS Management Console to ingest simulated stock ticker data\.
-The console runs a script in your browser to put sample records in your Kinesis Firehose delivery stream\.
+The console runs a script in your browser to put sample records in your Kinesis Data Firehose delivery stream\.
 This enables you to test the configuration of your delivery stream without having to generate your own test data\.

 The following is an example from the simulated data: